Travelling to Japan in 2022

 - Anime speech habits to avoid using in real life

 1. Non-guided packaged tours now allowed

 Previously, in order to enter Japan, international travellers had to be part of a pre-booked and guided tour led by a tour conductor.
 On 31st August, Prime Minister Kishida Fumio announced that with effect from 7th September, non-guided packaged tours will be allowed.

 In other words, travellers will still have to book travel packages from authorised tour agencies, and adhere to the planned itinerary.
 This means that solo or free-and-easy travel is still not allowed, though visitors will no longer be tagged by a tour guide.

 The daily cap of new entrants is also slated to be raised from 20,000 to 50,000 – more than double the current limit.

 2. Pre-flight negative PCR test no longer required

 Image credit: Lourdes Tan

-Depending on the country you’re from, you may or may not be subject to quarantine.
-According to the Ministry of Foreign Affair, countries or regions will be classified as red, yellow, or blue.
-Passengers from the red group will be required to do a pre-flight and post-arrival PCR test, on top of a 3-day quarantine as a designated facility.
+Previously, depending on the country you’re from, you may or may not have been subject to quarantine.
+According to the Ministry of Foreign Affairs, countries or regions are classified as red, yellow, or blue.
+Passengers from the red group are required to do a pre-flight and post-arrival PCR test, on top of a 3-day quarantine as a designated facility.